 Minoxidil, better known by the primary brand name Regaine, is an over-the-counter hair growth treatment that stimulates growth and thickness.
 Minoxidil is available primarily as a cream, though its original use was as an oral supplement to treat high blood pressure.
 Today, it’s one of the most highly regarded hair loss treatments for men and women in terms of effectiveness.

-Minoxidil works with Female Pattern Hair Loss by making the growth phase (or anagen phase) of your hair longer, which gives the hair more time to thicken and mature.
+Minoxidil is female hair loss treatment option, making the growth phase (or anagen phase) of your hair longer, which gives the hair more time to thicken and mature.

 Unfortunately, Minoxidil is not a quick fix since you often won’t see new growth until at least two months have passed.
 Additionally, you’ll need to continue using Minoxidil indefinitely, as you’ll lose the effects once you stop using it.